A Guide to Team Building Activities in D.C.

 17. Play Topgolf

-Topgolf is an interactive golfing experience that’s growing rapidly in popularity — and you can experience it for yourself right here in D.C.!
-Topgolf is a fun way to work on your swing while playing games, experimenting with technology and socializing with colleagues in a lively environment.
+Topgolf is an interactive golfing experience that’s growing rapidly in popularity — and you can experience it for yourself with this team building activity in D.C.!
+Going to Topgolf provides a fun way to work on your swing while playing games, experimenting with technology and socializing with colleagues in a lively environment.

 Play lumberjack for the day with your team at Bad Axe Throwing.
-Axe throwing is anything but your typical corporate event, providing your team a chance to learn a new skill while having fun in the process.
+Axe throwing is anything but your typical corporate team building activity in D.C.
+This event isn't just fun, it also povides your team a chance to learn a new skill.
 Bring your own food and drinks at no extra charge, or have your team building event catered.
 Bad Axe is perfect for every skill level, even true beginners, and provides trained professionals and coaches to walk your team through axe throwing 101.

-If you’d like to get your adrenaline pumping, consider taking a day trip to Six Flags America.
+If you’d like to get your adrenaline pumping, consider taking a day trip to Six Flags America for a super-thrilling team building activity in D.C.
 This massive theme park features some of the country’s top thrill rides, such as The Joker and Superman.
 You’ll also find plenty of kid-friendly attractions, making it a smart choice if your team wants to bring their families along.

 Does My Team Really Need Team Building?

-Of course, not everything is about work — team building activities are also a great excuse to have a bit of fun, boost morale and let your hair down.
+Of course, not everything is about work — the team building activities in D.C. listed above are also a great excuse to have a bit of fun, boost morale and let your hair down.
 Your team will appreciate the chance to hang out with coworkers who aren’t in their immediate team, as well as socializing with executives and leaders in a stress-free environment.

 Will Team Building Help Grow My Business?